Hurts 2B Human

 Hurts 2B Human is the eighth studio album by American singer-songwriter Pink.
 Released on April 26, 2019, by RCA Records, the album was initially planned as a standalone extended play (EP).
-Pursuing a sound that would be departure from her previous albums, Pink enlisted the assistance of collaborators such as Greg Kurstin, Max Martin, and Ryan Tedder.
+Pursuing a sound that would be a departure from her previous albums, Pink enlisted the assistance of collaborators such as Greg Kurstin, Max Martin, and Ryan Tedder.
 The album features guest appearances by Cash Cash, Khalid, Chris Stapleton, and Wrabel.
 The album was officially announced during Pink's interview on The Ellen DeGeneres Show broadcast in February 2019.
 Musically, Hurts 2B Human is a pop record whose lyrics delve into themes of love, family, introspection, life, and self-worth.